 We calculate gross product revenues based on the price that we charge our United States specialty pharmacy and our European distribution partner.
 We estimate our domestic net product revenues by deducting from our gross product revenues (a) trade allowances, such as discounts for prompt payment, (b) estimated government rebates and chargebacks, and (c) estimated costs of patient assistance programs.
+We estimate our European net product revenues by deducting from our gross product revenues an estimated credit for product originally delivered with expiry of 18 months or less.
+European net product revenues for the three months ended March 31, 2015 also included the remaining \$0.1 million of the \$2.4 million project management fee payable to our European distributor upon their achievement of a cumulative revenue goal; no such fees or credits were recognized during the comparable period in 2014.
+We first determined that the achievement of the revenue goal was probable in the third quarter of 2014 and therefore we recorded project management fees beginning in that period.

 We initially record estimates for these deductions at the time we recognize the gross revenue.
 We update our estimates on a recurring basis as new information becomes available.
-See "Note 1 - Organization and Summary of Significant Accounting Policies" to our Consolidated Financial Statements included in our Annual Report on Form 10-K for the year ended December 31, 2013 for a further description of our discounts and allowances.
-Our European distribution partner is entitled to receive a project management fee based upon the achievement of a pre-specified revenue goal which, when deemed probable, is ratably accrued as a reduction to gross revenue.
+See "Note 1 - Organization and Summary of Significant Accounting Policies" to our Consolidated Financial Statements included in our Annual Report on Form 10-K for the year ended December 31, 2014 for a further description of our discounts and allowances.